 You'll notice that the Raspberry Pi 400 doesn't have the same 3.5mm audio port as the Raspberry Pi 4.

-This means you won't be able to connect traditional headphones or 3.5mm wired speaker units to the keyboard, however, you do have a few options remaining:
+This means you won't be able to connect traditional headphones or 3.5mm wired speaker units to the keyboard, however, there are many options for getting sound out of your Pi400:

-USB Audio Adapter - These adapters plug straight into your Pi400 and allow you to connect headphones or another device via a 3.5mm jack cable - https://thepihut.com/products/usb-audio-adapter-works-with-raspberry-pi
+USB Audio Adapter - These adapters plug straight into your Pi400 and allow you to connect headphones or another device via a 3.5mm jack cable.
+You can grab one here.

 USB Speakers - Some speakers use just a single USB connection for both audio and power.
-A good example of these is our mini USB speaker set: https://thepihut.com/products/mini-external-usb-stereo-speaker
+A good example of this is our Mini USB speaker set.

 GPIO Audio Card - We now stock a dedicated GPIO audio card for the Raspberry Pi 400, the DACberry 400S, for the best in Pi 400 audio quality.
 It includes a 3.5mm jack to run out to a set of speakers.